lncRNAAddict/ChromNetworkMotif/README.md

 # ChromNetworkMotif
-ChromNetMotif is a python tool to extract enriched chromatin-state marked network motifs (of size 3 and 4).
+ChromNetMotif is a python tool to extract network motifs (of size 3 and 4) marked by chromatin states.
+The nodes in the network are marked by chromatin states.

 ## External dependencies
 - `gtrieScanner`